 The Libraries offers a conducive environment for study, research, and knowledge exchange.
 HKU Campus Wi-Fi services are available throughout the Libraries connecting patrons to the HKU network and to a number of printers in the Libraries.
 Scanners are also available, and payment for the peripheral usage can easily be made by using uPrint.

-The Libraries have steadfastly been meeting the ever-changing needs of the digital world.
+The Libraries has steadfastly been meeting the ever-changing needs of the digital world.
 To engage our patrons with the next level of digital technology, the Libraries created the new Ingenium to complement Level 3, the learning common style facility.
 Located on the 2/F of the Main Library, the Ingenium is an interdisciplinary space for the University community to be inspired by and to interact with some of the latest technologies.

 After entering the Ground Floor Ancillary Entrance/Exit and just past the gates, Main Library patrons will initially enter the Social Space, a place to informally meet and talk with fellow students and staff.
 The adjacent Leisure Study space was created for a more relaxed environment for students to take a much-needed break and time to self-reflect.
 As patrons venture pass the Leisure Study space, the Think Tank emerges.
 Comprised of the Quiet Study area and the adjacent Deep Quiet Study area and Seminar Room, the Think Tank lies centrally on the Ground Floor both geographically and psychologically.

 The Libraries provides a wide range of information resources, including a comprehensive collection of books, journals, audio-visual materials and a rapidly expanding collection of article databases, e-books, e-journals, e-news.
 You can access them via FIND@HKUL.
 Many of these electronic resources are available on the web by authenticated access on and off campus.

 The Library’s Inter-branch Delivery service provides the convenience of requesting library material be delivered to the Main Library or any of the six branch libraries.
 Returning of library material can also be done at the Main Library or any of the six branch libraries or one of three 24/7 Automated Book Returns located at the Main Library, the Lui Che Woo Law Library and the Yu Chun Keung Medical Library.